ceik/udacity/fsnd/2_web_applications_and_development/09_project_multi_user_blog/README.md

 To deploy locally run `dev_appserver.py .` in the directory of the project.

 To deploy to Google App Engine, run `gcloud app deploy app.yaml index.yaml` in the directory of the project.
 This will deploy to the project selected when setting up gcloud on your machine.

+## Config

+Create a file called `config.py` containing a variable `SECRET` and set SECRET to a random long string.